Josh-XT/AGiXT/docs/3-Providers/FastChat.md

 - [AGiXT](https://github.com/Josh-XT/AGiXT)

 ## Quick Start Guide
-_Note: AI_MODEL should stay `default` unless there is a folder in `model-prompts` specific to the model that you're using.
+_Note: AI_MODEL should stay `default` unless there is a folder in `prompts` specific to the model that you're using.
 You can also create one and add your own prompts._

 ### Update your agent settings